 Proper bike fit is particularly vital for those that regularly cycle or travel long distances on their bikes.
 You need to consider your bike fit if, unlike most other cyclists, you suffer aches or pains whenever you go for a ride.

 To effectively determine how to fit your bike, you need to understand how bikes are sized.
-Bikes come on different models, sizes, and fittings.
+Bikes come in different models, sizes, and fittings.
 For instance,

 - Road bikes can have standard (Small, Medium, and Large) sizes and numerical sizes.
 This size range may come with different numbers, making them fit differently.

-- Mountain bikes also have standard sizes (Small, Medium, and Large); however, they are mostly similar across various models.
+- Mountain bikes also have standard sizes (Small, Medium, and Large); however, a mountain bike is mostly similar across various models.

 - Hybrid bikes on the other hand are a combination of both.
-They have a more flexible sizing than road bikes, but as that of mountain bikes.
+They have a more flexible sizing than road bikes but as than mountain bikes.